-Full-size CKFREEZE: If you are doing a detailed analysis of your complete environment, use a full-size CKFREEZE data set.
-For a shared DASD environment, you need a CKFREEZE data set for each system.
+Full-size CKFREEZE: For a shared DASD environment, you need a CKFREEZE data set for each system.
 You can reduce the total amount of DASD required by using some of the parameters described in the following sections.

 SHARED=YES/NO: If you are using shared DASD, you can reduce the required space by specifying the SHARED parameter when creating CKFREEZE data sets.
 Use the parameter SHARED=YES on exactly one of the systems that share DASD.
 For all other systems, specify SHARED=NO. This ensures that data from shared disks is collected only once, while data from non-shared disks is also collected.